raLaaaa/goblog-example/README.md

 	revel.InterceptMethod(App.checkUser, revel.BEFORE)
 }
 ```

-What is important to understand that `InterceptMethod(..)` is scoped to the controller.
+What is important to understand is that `InterceptMethod(..)` is scoped to the controller.
 That means `checkUser()` is only called before requests to our App controller.
 That means it is not called when accessing our `Home.Index` which leads to the fact that you can see the blog even when you are not logged in.
 How ever you can not access `App.PostEntry` without be logged in otherwise `checkUser()` will redirect you to the login page.
+If you want to read more about interceptors you can do it [here](https://revel.github.io/manual/interceptors.html).

-`Authentication.addUser` is therefore only called when accessing the Authentication controller.
+`Authentication.addUser` is therefore only called when interacting with the Authentication controller.

 ### Authentication Controller